VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Related Work

 \subsection{Human-in-the-loop for OS Agents}

-The execution environment for OS agents is not always an ideal environment, hence some tasks employ a human-in-the-loop approach to enhance the agents' adaptability to non-ideal environments.
+The execution environment for OS agents is not always an ideal environment; hence, some tasks employ a human-in-the-loop approach to enhance the agents' adaptability to non-ideal environments.
 CowPilot~\cite{huq-etal-2025-cowpilot} employs manual judgment to determine whether human intervention is needed in human-agent interaction.
-To automatically identify the timing for human intervention, OS-Kairos~\cite{cheng2025kairos} allows agents to output both actions and their corresponding confidence scores, requesting human intervention when the score falls below a threshold.
+To automatically identify the timing for human intervention, OS-Kairos~\cite{cheng2025kairos} allows agents to output both actions and their confidence scores, requesting human intervention when the score falls below a threshold.
 GEM~\cite{wu2025gem} utilizes out-of-distribution (OOD) detection to request human interaction when a sample is identified as an OOD sample.
-However, when OS-Kairos and GEM request human interaction, humans may not understand why the interruption occurs.
-To enhance the explainability of human-agent interaction, Navi-plus~\cite{cheng2025navi} introduces an ASK action for agents to query humans in response to ambiguous user instructions, while InquireMobile~\cite{ai2025inquiremobile} employs a two-stage training approach combining SFT and RL to teach agents to engage in interactive questioning with humans during exceptional scenarios on mobile platforms.
+To enhance the explainability of human-agent interaction, Navi-plus~\cite{cheng2025navi} lets agents query humans in response to ambiguous user instructions, while InquireMobile~\cite{ai2025inquiremobile} employs a training approach to teach agents to engage in interactive questioning with humans during exceptional scenarios on mobile platforms.
 However, there is a lack of research aimed at systematically studying the paradigm of human-in-the-loop OS agents in untrustworthy scenarios.